Jawaher bint Hamad Al Thani: Personal life

-She is the Emir's first of three wives; the other two are Sheikha Al-Anoud bint Mana Al Hajri and Sheikha Noora bint Hathal Al Dosari.

 In 2018, she called on Qataris to boycott Hajj.

 In 2021, she received a Master of Arts degree from Qatar University.

 Her name, Jawaher (or Jawahir) means "Jewels".

 Royal duties

 Sheikha Jawaher's husband succeeded his father, Hamad bin Khalifa Al Thani, as Emir of Qatar on 25 June 2013.
 As his first wife, she serves as his consort.

 In 2017, she served as royal patron of the graduating class of female students at her alma mater, Qatar University.
 In May 2022, she served again as royal patron at the 45th graduating class of female students at her the university.
 She honoured 479 of the 2,767 female students with awards for outstanding scholarship.

-In October 2021, Sheikha Jawaher met with Queen Rania of Jordan at The Pearl-Qatar and hosted a banquet in her honor.
+In October 2021, Sheikha Jawaher met with Queen Rania of Jordan at The Pearl Island and hosted a banquet in her honor.

 Sheikha Jawaher accompanied her husband on an official state visit to Spain in May 2022.
 The trip was her first official state visit as consort since her husband became Emir in 2013.
 She and her husband attended a banquet luncheon hosted in their honour at the Palace of Zarzuela by King Felipe VI and Queen Letizia of Spain.
 Later, they were guests of honor at a state dinner at the Royal Palace of Madrid She was presented with the Royal Order of Isabella the Catholic by King Felipe VI.

-On 19 September 2022, Sheikha Jawaher accompanied her husband at the state funeral of Elizabeth II.
+On 19 September 2022, Sheikha Jawaher accompanied her husband at the state funeral of Queen Elizabeth II.
+On 6 May 2023, they attended the coronation of King Charles III and Queen Camilla.